 Additionally, we define the following upper bound on the probability that at least one legitimate agent misclassifies one of its legitimate neighbors as malicious or one of its malicious neighbors as legitimate, when observing $k$ trust values for each of its neighbors

+We define $p_c(-1)$ in the above equation for the sake of notational completeness of Lemma \ref{lemma:classification_prob}.
 Furthermore, we define the following upper bound on the probability that a legitimate agent misclassifies one of its legitimate or malicious neighbors, in one of the times after observing $k$ trust values for each of its neighbors:

-Using these quantities, we obtain some useful bounds on the probabilities of the events $(T_f=k)$ and $(T_f>k-1)$ for any $k\geq0$, as follows. \begin{lemma} For every $k\geq 0$
+Using these quantities, we obtain some useful bounds on the probabilities of the events $(T_f=k)$ and $(T_f>k-1)$ for any $k\geq0$, as follows. \begin{lemma} For every $k\geq 0$,